Convert Foot-pounds-force to Newton-meters

 When do you need to convert between Foot-pounds-force and Newton-meters?

-The SI unit of torque (moment of force), equal to the twisting effect of one newton applied at the end of a one-meter lever.
+The SI unit of torque, moment of force, and bending moment (ISO 80000-4 §4-10), equal to the twisting effect produced when one newton of force is applied at the end of a one-meter lever arm (1 N·m = 1 kg·m²/s²).
 Foot-pound-force and Newton-meter are both torque units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.